Headspace brings wellbeing to more workplaces with Salesforce.

 A quick pivot embraces demand.

 Outbound marketing hit the brakes and pivoted to handle the flood of incoming inquiries.
-“With the increased interest in Headspace’s enterprise solution, the team made some strategic changes across our go-to-market teams to address the increase in demand and support organizations as quickly as possible during these very challenging times,” Smith said.
+“With the increased interest in Headspace’s enterprise solution, the team made some strategic changes across our go-to-market teams to address the increase in demand and support organisations as quickly as possible during these very challenging times,” Smith said.
 Sales Cloud lead scoring was configured to filter the highest priority leads as they came in.
 The system routed those leads to the right sales reps for immediate follow-up.
 Salesforce reports discovered unconverted leads.
 Outbound sales reps were reassigned to those leads for follow-up.

 Headspace for Work leveraged Salesforce’s standard reporting functionality to better understand the effectiveness of their campaigns.
 Smith’s team used lead routing to pinpoint the healthiest leads and assign them to the right sales representatives.
 From there, the sales team was empowered to make smarter decisions about which markets to invest time into growing.